ketonkakkar/ketonkakkar.github.io/portfolio.md

 + [Phi Psi Leak Suggests Evidence of Hazing](https://swarthmorephoenix.com/2019/04/18/phi-psi-leak-suggests-evidence-of-hazing/)

 Transparency around process is a crucial part of building trust.
 Along with our investigative articles, we published an editor's note, to make clear to the Swarthmore community the validity of our reporting.
-You can read about it, here:
+You can read about it here:

 + [Editorial Note: Our Process on the Phi Psi Coverage](https://swarthmorephoenix.com/2019/04/18/editorial-note-our-process-on-the-phi-psi-coverage/)